anonymouscoolguy/HappyGrind/docs/networks/network-fundamentals.md

 - Allows employees to work from anywhere remotely, a.k.a.: Telecommuting/Teleworking
 - Bypass content restricted for specific countries, a.k.a.: Geoblocks
 - Being anonymous on the Internet
-- **Pro tip 😎**: Many hotel booking websites have different prices for customer in different countries, so by using a VPN and changing your location to the country offering the cheapest prices you save some money!
+- **Pro tip 😎**: Many hotel booking websites have different prices for customers in different countries, so by using a VPN and changing your location to the country offering the cheapest prices you save some money!
 This tip is not meant to be used on the exam. 😅

 **Disadvantages of a VPN:**

 - Being anonymous of the Internet.
 This is also an advantage, but is being anonymous on the Internet really good?
-It can surely be used by Hackers and to commit Illegal trades.
+It can surely be used by hackers to commit cyber crimes and by others to pull of illegal trades.

 <img src="/img/study-guides/networks/awesome-hacker.gif" alt="Awesome hacker" width="500"/>